gigiogomes/DataAnalysis/README.md

 Unlike other ports in Brazil, where only one port operator acts in this market, in Santos there is a great competition among the container terminals.

-The animation shows the market share of the main players in the last ten years
+The animation shows the market share of the main players in the last ten years.